 The straight promotional trailer.
 This is very sales oriented and contains elements such as book and author information, review snippets/quotes, pricing, where to buy the book and similar supporting facts.
 Strictly speaking these really are not trailers, but rather very direct sales and marketing efforts.
 Blatant advertising if you will.

-Most of the promotional book trailers I see are not like that, and it’s not just a question of budget and resources.
 The book trailers scream “I have an amazing book!
 Buy it!
 Buy it right now, this very minute!”

 The one advantage of these trailer types is that they are comparatively inexpensive to make.